 Those who are part of the UK Voluntary Register of Nutritionists (UKVRN) which is regulated by the Association of Nutrition are permitted to call themselves Registered Nutritionists.
 As with the majority of associations there are required credentials to obtain membership and a requirement to uphold professional standards set out.

-Often working in the public sector providing advice, information and guidance on health and nutrition.
+Often AfN Nutritionists work in the public sector providing advice, information and guidance on health and nutrition.
 They can also be found working in research, the wider food industry where they apply their knowledge, but not working clinically one-to-one.

 - The Institute for Functional Medicine: https://www.functionalmedicine.org